Common Challenges in API Integration and How to Overcome Them

 How to Overcome It:

-- Follow best practices for API security: Use secure storage for API keys and tokens, such as environment variables or secret management tools.
+- Use secure storage for credentials: Store API keys and tokens securely using environment variables or secret management tools like AWS Secrets Manager or HashiCorp Vault.

 - Implement HTTPS: Always use HTTPS to encrypt data in transit and protect sensitive information.

-- Regularly rotate credentials: Periodically update API keys and tokens to minimize the risk of unauthorized access.
+- Regularly rotate credentials: Periodically update API keys and tokens to reduce the risk of unauthorized access.

 The Challenge: